-Family-friendly Leith venue confidently stretching from breakfast through to brasserie-style evening dining.
+Family and dog-friendly Leith venue confidently running from breakfast through to brasserie-style evening dining.

 - Private dining: Glazed conservatory lends itself to a separate party